• Skip to primary navigation

 • If you are making two smaller loaves, you will want to reduce your total baking time to about 35 minutes.

-• If you are not using a lid or foil for the first part of baking, after 25 or 30 minutes, check if your bread is getting two brown.
-You will probably want to tent with aluminum foil at that point.
+• If you are not using a lid or foil for the first part of baking, check it after 25 or 30 minutes.
+If it is getting two brown, tent it with aluminum foil.

 • Bread is ready when the center X looks baked through and a toothpick comes out clean.
 As well, you can tap the bottom of the loaf and it should sound hollow.

-• Cover with a tea towel, moistened with sprinkles of water, and allow to cool for at least ten minutes before breaking into your loaves.
+• Cover with a tea towel, moistened with sprinkles of water, and allow to cool for at least ten minutes.

 • Serve warm with salted butter and honey or whatever else your heart desires.